helidon-io/helidon/declarative/README.md

 For each qualified parameter, the parameter is obtained from the request using generated code that uses constants wherever possible (for header names, header values, media types etc.).

+When a method accepts `ServerResponse`, generated response metadata is applied before invocation.
+A `void` method's response is sent automatically only if the method did not already handle it; a returned value is sent as the response entity.

 ## HTTP Declarative Client